-- a.
-The following are core graduation requirements for students graduating from Archbishop Carroll High School with a standard diploma: - 1.
-English- 4 credits - 2.
-Math- 4 credits - 3.
-Science- 3 credits (2 classes must have lab components) - 4.
-Social Studies- 3 credits - 5.
-Foreign Language- 2 credits (in same language) - 6.
-Theology- 4 credits - 7.
-HOPE-1 credit - 8.
-Performing/ practical arts- 1 credit - 9.
-One Online course - b.
-Students should initiate communication with their guidance counselor on a regular basis throughout the four years of high school to ensure they are on track for graduation.
-All Archbishop Carroll High School students must successfully complete credit requirements (see course requirements listed above), complete all required service hours and any outstanding disciplinary obligations in order to graduate and receive their diploma.
-Students must also maintain a cumulative 2.00 Grade Point Average (GPA) (un-weighted) or above in order to receive a diploma. - c.
-Credit-To receive credit from a high school level course taken in middle school a student must have earned an ADOM approved high school credit in said course.
-Public School credits may not be counted for GPA calculations. - d.
-Online Course Policies-Students are required to take one online course before they graduate. - 1.
-Online course requests may be denied if: the course is offered at the school by an ACCHS faculty member, ACCHS issued course fits well into the student's schedule within the student's four year academic plan, student does not meet ACCHS placement and pre-requisite criteria necessary to earn placement in such a course, online course requirements are deemed by the administration as not feasible or practical for the school and its faculty/staff, an approved faculty/staff member is unavailable for supervision, online course conflicts with other required courses considered by the administration to be better suited for the student, student has demonstrated or is not considered well suited for the level of independent coursework required by such courses; course is not considered suitable for student, student is considered by the administration as a risk for disruption to other students taking classes in the assigned online supervised lab, online course is offered during a period of time in which the school is closed, space in computer lab is not available, and for any other reason determined by members of the administration.
+d.
+Online Course Policies- Students are required to take one online course before they graduate.

+1. Online course requests may be denied if: the course is offered at the school by an ACCHS faculty member, ACCHS issued course fits well into the student's schedule within the student's four year academic plan, student does not meet ACCHS placement and pre-requisite criteria necessary to earn placement in such a course, online course requirements are deemed by the administration as not feasible or practical for the school and its faculty/staff, an approved faculty/staff member is unavailable for supervision, online course conflicts with other required courses considered by the administration to be better suited for the student, student has demonstrated or is not considered well suited for the level of independent coursework required by such courses; course is not considered suitable for student, student is considered by the administration as a risk for disruption to other students taking classes in the assigned online supervised lab, online course is offered during a period of time in which the school is closed, space in computer lab is not available, and for any other reason determined by members of the administration.

 2. Online course grades will be reported on the ACCHS transcript.
-Earning an F does not earn a student credit for the course but will appear on the ACCHS transcripts.
+Earning a D- or F does not earn a student credit for the course but will appear on the ACCHS transcripts.